For consumers For business

 Cotton is one of the most common fabrics in the world.
 This plant-based fibre is light and breathable, which makes it a wardrobe staple.
 But growing cotton can be problematic: conventional cotton is one of the thirstiest and most chemical-intensive crops to grow.
 It requires a lot of pesticides and, as a result, harms the planet and the people who grow it.

-If you’re looking for the most responsible cotton, go for recycled.
+But if you’re looking for the most responsible cotton, go for recycled.
 Recycled or upcycled cotton is made using post-industrial and post-consumer cotton waste.
-According to the Textile Exchange’s Preferred Fiber and Materials Market Report 2022, recycled cotton is a lower-impact alternative to both conventional and organic cotton.
+According to the Textile Exchange’s Preferred Fiber and Materials Market Report 2022, recycled cotton is a lower impact alternative to both conventional and organic cotton.
 It has the potential to help reduce water and energy consumption, as well as help keep cotton clothes out of landfills.

 Organic hemp

-The great thing about hemp is that it’s grown all around the world, and it requires very little water, no pesticides, and naturally fertilises the soil it grows in—making it much better for the environment than other crops.
-However, it’s important to be aware that hemp does not always mean organic, and many farmers still use environmentally damaging fertiliser.
-When going for hemp, make sure it’s organic and thoroughly study the brand you’re considering buying from.
+The great thing about hemp is that it’s grown all around the world, and it requires very little water, no pesticides, and naturally fertilises the soil it grows in—making it much better for the environment than some other crops.
+However, it’s important to be aware that hemp isn’t always organic, and many farmers still use environmentally damaging fertiliser.
+When buying hemp, make sure it’s organic and thoroughly study the brand you’re considering buying from.

 Organic linen

-Linen is another plant humans have been growing for centuries.
+Linen is another plant humans have been cultivating for centuries.
 Similar to hemp, it’s derived from a very versatile crop: the flax plant.
-Linen requires minimal water and pesticides, and even grows in poor-quality soil.
+Linen requires minimal water and pesticides, and even grows in poor quality soil.
 Plus, every part of the plant is used, so nothing is wasted.

-Because of the dense nature of the fibre, to get a pure white linen, it has to go through a heavy bleaching process.
-Sticking to its natural-toned hues will ensure a more environmentally-friendly garment afterlife.
+But because of the dense nature of the fibre, to get a pure white linen, it has to go through a heavy bleaching process.
+Unbleached linen, which has a beige or grey colour, is usually more environmentally friendly, therefore.

 TENCEL Lyocell

 TENCEL Lyocell is a man-made cellulosic fibre (MMCF) created by dissolving wood pulp.
 The fibre is produced by Austrian company Lenzing AG.
-It’s been growing in popularity recently, and is said to be 50% more absorbent than cotton, and requires less energy and water to produce.
+It’s been growing in popularity recently, and according to Textile Exchange, it was the third-most used kind of MMCF in 2022.
+TENCEL Lyocell is said to be more absorbent than cotton, and requires less energy and water to produce.
 Plus, the chemicals used to produce the fibre are managed in a closed-loop system.
 This means the solvent is recycled which reduces dangerous waste.

-TENCEL has moisture-wicking and anti-bacterial properties, making it a perfect activewear alternative to pesky polyester.
+TENCEL Lyocell has moisture-wicking and anti-bacterial properties, making it a perfect activewear alternative to pesky polyester.

 Animal-derived materials